What Is Answer Engine Optimisation (AEO)?

 6. Keep Content Fresh and Versioned

 Recency matters.
 AI engines often prefer more recent content, or content with evidence of being maintained and updated.
-So you must make sure to:
+So you must make sure to:- Periodically refresh articles: update statistics, add new examples, adjust for new developments

 - Reflect updates in the dateModified metadata